stephorc/modern-html-email-template/README.md

 ## To Test

-First things first, delete the favicon link just above the title tag.

-Then, you can send yourself a test email by creating an account at putsmail dot com (below) and copy-n-pasting the html into submission fields (for proper inlining) when prompted.
+You can send yourself a test email by creating an account at putsmail dot com (below) and copy-n-pasting the html into submission fields (for proper inlining) when prompted.

 - https://putsmail.com/